astroturfcss/astroturf/README.md

 ## Setup

-This all the setup necessary
+This is all the setup necessary

 ```js
 {